ywamsendai/ywamsendai-website/content/en/dts/what.md

 weight: 30

 title: Intensive Training
-subtitle: What is a Discipleship Training School
+subtitle: What is a Discipleship Training School?

 design:
   columns: "2"